Chart Color Schemes

 Health performance in Aitkenvale is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Aitkenvale faces significant health challenges, with common health conditions prevalent among both younger and older age cohorts.
-The rate of private health cover is relatively low at approximately 50% of the total population, which is around 2,456 people.
+Aitkenvale faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+The rate of private health cover is relatively low at approximately 50% of the total population (~2461 people), compared to 53.9% across the Rest of Qld.
+Nationally, this figure stands at 55.7%.

-This compares to a rate of 53.3% across the rest of Queensland.
-Mental health issues are the most common medical conditions in the area, impacting 9.0% of residents, followed by arthritis at 8.6%.
-Approximately 67.5% of residents declare themselves completely clear of medical ailments, compared to 67.8% across the rest of Queensland.
-As of June 2016, 15.7% of Aitkenvale's residents are aged 65 and over, totaling 766 people.
+Mental health issues and arthritis are the most common medical conditions in the area, impacting 9.0% and 8.6% of residents respectively.
+However, 67.5% of residents declare themselves completely clear of medical ailments, compared to 67.8% across the Rest of Qld.
+As of 2016 data, 15.7% of Aitkenvale's population is aged 65 and over (767 people).
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health